Take a journey back into time for the 25 Weirdest Kid Television Shows of the 60′s, 70′s, and 80′s….

 It’s amazing the show aired here at all.
 American cartoons never showed killing, but Star Blazers was some bleak shit.
 People got killed en masse each episode!
 And not just red shirts, major characters!
 You actually got emotional over losing these wide-eyed, rapid speaking folks.

-The money shot each episode was the Wave-Motion Gun, a giant laser blasting from inside the Argo, the heroes ship.
+The money shot each episode was the Wave-Motion Gun, a giant laser cannon that fired from inside the heroes ship the Argo.
 It seems like that weapon would just make whole ship blow up, but boy did it look cool:

 It also had a catchy theme song: